 Normally, the urine drains so well from the kidney to the bladder that no urine is visible in the kidney on ultrasound studies.
-Hydronephrosis is the term used to describe the extra urine seen in the kidney.
+Hydronephrosis is the term used to describe the extra urine seen in the kidney, due to slow drainage or obstruction somewhere between the renal pelvis that is the junction of the kidney and ureter entry into the bladder called the ureterovesical junction.
 Sometimes, the urine dilates both the kidney and the ureter resulting in a condition called hydroureternephrosis.

 Hydronephrosis has not been linked to anything parents may have done during pregnancy, but it can be hereditary.
 Usually, these abnormalities are seen during the mother's prenatal ultrasound evaluation.
 In some cases, however, hydronephrosis may not be recognized until after birth or later in childhood.